Staff Attorney

 Show BioKatie Kis is the Operations Manager at Texas Fair Defense Project.
 She joined TFDP in 2020 to help build internal systems and processes, as well as to support new and existing programs.
 Prior to joining TFDP she managed an Austin-area AmeriCorps program.
 She received a B.S. and a graduate certificate from the University of Oregon in 2013.

-Interim Director of Client Services
+Director of Client Services

 ylondon@fairdefense.org

-Show BioYvonne M. London serves as Interim Director of Client Services.
-In her role as Interim Director, Yvonne manages the various client service programs at TFDP, including criminal record clearing, criminal legal debt assistance, Class C Tickets and Driver’s License Restoration services, and access to counsel.
+Show BioYvonne M. London serves as the Director of Client Services.
+In her role, Yvonne manages the various client service programs at TFDP, including criminal record clearing, criminal legal debt assistance, Class C Tickets and Driver’s License Restoration services, and access to counsel.
 Yvonne also manages the TFDP Pro Bono Program.
 In 2022, Yvonne started working with TFDP as a staff attorney in the criminal record clearing program providing direct representation and pro se assistance with clearing criminal records.
 Yvonne is also working with the Clean Slate Texas Coalition to advocate for policy changes that would increase access to criminal record clearing services in Texas.
 Prior to joining TFDP, Yvonne worked as a Staff Attorney at the Earl Carl Institute for Legal & Social Policy, Inc. with their Juvenile Justice Project (JJP).
 At the Earl Carl Institute, Yvonne provided direct legal representation and advocacy in the areas of juvenile justice, special education, and school discipline.
 Yvonne also provided direct representation in both adult and juvenile record clearing cases.
 Additionally, Yvonne worked as an Agency Attorney for the City of New York, handling child protective and special education cases.
 Yvonne earned her Bachelor of Arts in History and Political Science from Rutgers University and her Doctor of Jurisprudence from Wayne State University.
 Yvonne is a member of the State Bar of Texas and the State Bar of New York.

 Systems Navigator